-Severity Level Description Cause Action and Clearing Status Warning Call Quality warning threshold has been exceeded.
+Severity Level Description Cause Action and Clearing Status Critical Call quality critical threshold has been exceeded.
 A stream within a call occurring over a switch has been identified as having poor voice quality ("bad call").
+Monitor the calls on the switch and any alerts from the same switch that could be related.
+If the issue consistently occurs or a possible issue is identified, collect all necessary logs and screen shots before contacting the Mitel Technical Support for further assistance if the problem persists.
+Assuming that no "bad" calls occur over the switch, this alert clears automatically 3 minutes after a "good" call occurs.
+(A "good" call is one in which all streams of the call are identified as having good voice quality.)
+Warning Call Quality warning threshold has been exceeded.
+A stream within a call occurring over a switch has been identified as having poor voice quality ( "bad call" ).
 Monitor the calls on the switch and identify any alerts from the same switch that could be related.
 If the issue occurs consistently or a possible issue is identified, collect all necessary logs and screen shots before contacting the Mitel Technical Support for further assistance if the problem persists.
 Assuming that no "bad" calls occur over the switch, this alert clears automatically 3 minutes after a "good" call occurs.
 (A "good" call is one in which all streams of the call are identified as having good voice quality.)
 Warning Switch DSP is reaching its limit.
 The switch has reported that its digital signal process is experiencing issues.
 Restart the switch.
 Collect all necessary logs and screen shots before contacting the Mitel Technical Support for further assistance if the problem persists.
 This alert clears when the switch is restarted.

-Table 10.7:Voice Quality Alerts (Continued) (Sheet 3 of 3)
+Table 11.7: Voice Quality Alerts (Continued) (Sheet 2 of 2)